adeel-ahmad-awan/SymbolTracker/README.md

 3. Add your database credentials:

-Copy the `.env.example` file to `.env` and update the database connection details with your credentials.
+Edit the `.env` file and update the database connection details with your credentials.
-Also add your api keys and mailer credentials
+Also add your api keys and mailer credentials in `.env` file

 4. Create the database: